 Low-cost medical networks were all the rage in the workers’ comp system for a while.
 But in recent years, there’s been more and more evidence to show that going cheap on medical providers may come back to bite you.

 The latest indication comes from a study in which a 63-year-old woman with low back pain was sent for MRIs at 10 facilities in the New York area to see what, if any, differences there would be.
 Sure enough, not a single diagnostic finding out of 49 distinct findings reported was identified by all 10.
 The woman’s actual diagnosis was stenosis; she was given physical therapy and education and is said to be doing just fine.
 But had one of the 10 interpretations of her MRI been used, she might have been sent for unnecessary surgery and/or drugs — big expenses with a poor outcome.

 The adage ‘you get what you pay for’ is as true of medical providers as it is for anything.
 Try to partner with area providers that A: understand the world of workers’ comp — and if there are none, start educating area physicians; and B: have low litigation rates and high return-to-work outcomes.

-Likewise for other medical providers, such as physical therapists.
-Look at the number of treatments, their average cost, and the outcomes.
+Likewise, for other medical providers, such as physical therapists.
+Look at the number of treatments, average cost, and outcomes.